Learn how to revive a bee safely using our Bee Revival Kit or by creating a simple sugar and water mix at home.

 Simply mix a ½ sugar-water solution and place it near the thirsty bee so it can drink if it needs.
 This sugary drink will give your tired companion the energy it needs to get back to its hive or nest.

-Seed Paper is included as part of the packaging for the Bee Revival Kits.
-Our seed paper contains daisy, poppy, and forget-me-not seed, all produce nice pollen-rich flowers, popular plants with pollinators, especially bees.
-We also sell Seed Paper shapes including hexagons and hearts.
+Seed Paper is included as part of the packaging for your Bee Revival Kit.
+Your seed paper contains daisy, poppy, and forget-me-not seeds, which all produce nice pollen-rich flowers, popular plants with pollinators, especially bees.

 Looking for the perfect bee gift?
 Our bee revival products are always a welcome surprise at any celebration.
 As ingenious as it is thoughtful, you can be sure your gift will stand out from the crowd.
 An environmentally conscious purchase with a clear goal to help struggling bee populations.